-4.4.2.
+5.1.2.
 Installing VistaLINK®

-In order to control the 5600MSC, you will need at least version 10.1.42 of the VistaLINK® configuration tool.
-If you received the VistaLINK® Toolkit CD-ROM with the 5600MSC, insert it into the PC's CD-ROM drive.
-In a few seconds a screen will appear with a menu guiding you through the VistaLINK® installation.
-You want to press the button to install the VistaLINKTM-C Configuration tool.
+In order to control the 5600MSC, you will need at least v version 10.4 build 483 which has the jar file built into the $VistaLINK{\odot}$ configuration tool.
+If you received the $VistaLINK{\odot}$ Toolkit CD-ROM with the 5600MSC, insert it into the PC's CD-ROM drive.
+In a few seconds a screen will appear with a menu guiding you through the $VistaLINK{\odot}$ installation.
+Press the install button to install the $VistaLINK{\odot}$ -C Configuration tool.

-If you have an older version of $VistaLINK{@}$, or you are upgrading firmware in an existing 5600MSC and do not have $VistaLINK{@}$ contact the Evertz customer support department to receive your free copy of the $VistaLINK{@}$ -C Configuration utility.
+If you have an older version of VistaLINK®, or you are upgrading firmware in an existing 5600MSC and do not have VistaLINK®, contact the Evertz customer support department to receive your free copy of the VistaLINK®-C Configuration utility.